 Blockage of urine

 Now when the BPH is large enough to partially block the passage of urine, you may have to strain hard and even then, the urine may pass as a trickle.
 At times, a few drops might spill into your inner wear and even this should ideally be classified as incontinence.
 BPH usually takes many months and even a year or two to develop, and during this time, your muscles have to carry an additional workload that may weaken them to some extent.

 Surgical treatment for BPH is nowadays widely available in most Indian cities, and apart from the Urology Specialists, a lot of general surgeons are also capable of performing the surgical procedure.
 The same thing applies to prostate cancer, though the treatment could also involve radiation therapy.

 After the operation

 But the problem of the prostate disease rarely ends with surgery.
 Even if your operation is perfectly successful, you may find it difficult to regain complete control over your urine passage for about four to six weeks.
 This is quite normal and there is no need to worry.
+Moreover, you can manage it with adult diaper pants until it goes away.
 At the end of this time, most men are able to control their urine passage just as before.

 The reason for this period of temporary incontinence is that the pelvic muscles which form a kind of safety net for your bladder and other organs have become fatigued because you have had to strain while passing urine.
 But over the passage of time, the muscles are able to recover their normal strength and the incontinence disappears.

-During these weeks, doctors and physiotherapists will usually recommend a series of exercises.
+During these weeks, doctors and physiotherapists will usually recommend a series of exercises and incontinence products like adult diapers to manage it with.
 They will ask you to exert your pelvic muscles (as if you are trying to physically control your urination) for a few seconds and then relax them and repeat this sequence perhaps 8-10 times at a time.
 As the muscles become stronger, you may increase the period of exertion but never more than a minute or so.